Dear Artists, hello,

 Preferable way to attack it and improve the skill for both oils and acrylics is to mix those colors on the pallet and NOT on the canvas.

 When object moves closer to the viewer the value of the colors darkens.
 The darkest darks happen in the foreground as well as lightest lights.
-This creates maximum contrast and pushes pale mountains back even further.
+This creates maximum contrast and pushes pale distant objects back even further.

 Ups.
-What is value?
-Value is measure of light or darkness of the paint if to subtract color component.
+What is value in painting?
+Value is measure of light or darkness of the paint if to subtract color component (like seeing it in black and white).
 In other words this is how much white you add to the color from the tube to lighten it up, or how much of the any dark color (burnt umber, Prussian blue, phtalo green+alyzarin crimson ) you add to the original color out of the tube to create dark shades.
-Human eye first see value and only then color, thus you'll see white and black below as example of value chart.
+Human eyes made this way that first see value and only then color, thus you'll see white and black below as example of value chart.
 This is scale from 1 to 12 in example I used.

 Please see this photo of the painting below that follows this rule (Please Open in a new Tab to read the text).

-Here on the painting above is unsuccessful example of creating the depth.
+Here on the painting above (gouache) is unsuccessful example of creating the depth.
 You can see that highlight in the background is made of warm pink color that brings entire mountain forward.
-And guess what? value of the mountains is quite dark compare to the sky to push it back in the distance.
+And guess what is a bigger mistake here?
+Answer: value of the mountains is quite dark compare to the sky to push it back in the distance.

-I hope I added some value by talking about value in the painting and how to create the distance using those couple of ideas.
+I hope I added some value how to create the distance using those couple of ideas.